 During that time, an UnSub used the pandemic to create a network of serial killers.
 As people resume their day-to-day lives, the serial killers put their plan into motion, leading the BAU to investigate the most disturbing suspect they've encountered yet.

-Currently, there's no Criminal Minds: Evolution trailer out.
-But since November is just around the corner, it won't be long before the BAU is back on the case — not to mention back on our screens.
+Since November is just around the corner, it won't be long before the BAU is back on the case — not to mention back on our screens.